Board members

 Ms Christine Giles

-Chris Giles is the Chief Executive Officer at Portland District Health and has considerable experience as a leader and manager of regional, rural and remote public health services.
+Chris Giles is the recently retired Chief Executive Officer at Portland District Health and has considerable experience as a leader and manager of regional, rural and remote public health services.
 She holds a Post Graduate Diploma in Health Management along with nursing and midwifery qualifications.
-Chris has a background in agriculture having and currently has an interest in an irrigation property, with past experience in sheep, dairy and poultry farming.
-She is currently a Board Director for a Health ICT alliance and has held the elected role as a Shire Councilor.
+Chris has a background in agriculture having and currently has an interest in a property running a small angus stud.
+Chris has past experience in sheep (fine wool merino), dairy and poultry farming.
+She has been a Board Director for a Health ICT alliance and has held the elected role as a Shire Councilor in Carnarvon WA.
 Chris has also been actively involved in Land and Sea Management initiatives working with local traditional owner in the Torres Strait.

 Professor Gerry Quinn

-Gerry holds a Bachelor of Science in Zoology, a PhD in Marine Biology and has completed the Australian Institute of Company Directors Course.
-He is a current Chairperson in Marine Biology at Deakin University and has served on several statutory bodies, advisory committees and government public entities.
-Gerry’s latest research has focused on the effect of humans on the condition of estuaries and developing models for linking coastal environments to nearly land and catchment processes.
+Professor Gerry Quinn holds a Bachelor of Science (Honours) in Zoology, a PhD in Marine Biology, and has completed the Australian Institute of Company Directors Course.
+Before his retirement from Deakin University, he was Chair in Marine Biology.
+He has also been part of several statutory bodies, advisory committees, and government public entities and is currently on the Victorian Marine and Coastal Council.
+Gerry’s research background focused on the ecology of marine, freshwater and estuarine habitats and the effect of human activities on the environmental condition of these ecosystems.

 Ms Karrinjeet Singh-Mahil